The-HMI-Guy/Solidity-dapp-env/README.md

 ## General info

-This project was built from the mentorship by Firebug509.
+This project was built from Hashlip's Youtube series.

 ## Features

-- UI for minting
-- Ability for a user to connect wallet
-- Ability for a user to mint an NFT
+- Simple UI for creating, assigning, and renaming a todo ticket.

 ## Setup